 This chapter will describe avalanches in the Northwest through the experience of the people who hunt them, who have been caught in them, and who have rescued the victims.
 It will describe the establishment of the Northwest Avalanche Center, which has played a crucial role in preventing the explosion of backcountry winter sports from causing an equivalent surge in avalanche deaths.

-Over the past twenty years, "extreme" sports have become a media phenomenon.
+Over the past thirty years, "extreme" sports have become a media phenomenon.
 But the sport of extreme skiing is older, dating from the 1960s in the Alps.
 In 1971, Sylvain Saudan, a self-styled "skier of the impossible" from Switzerland, made the first extreme skiing descent in the Pacific Northwest on the southeast face of Mount Hood.
-Local skiers were slow to take up the sport, but in the past ten years interest has snowballed, and today the Northwest is witnessing a Golden Age of steep ski pioneering.
+Local skiers were initially reluctant to take up the sport, but during the past twenty years interest has snowballed and the Northwest has witnessed a Golden Age of steep ski pioneering.